 - Have a long-term plan. if you’re not sure what your goals are or why you’re investing, you may hyper-focus on short-term results.
 If you can match your investments to your goals (ie risky investments for long-term goals, and more conservative investments for shorter-term goals) you are more likely to be able to sleep at night.

 - Understand what you are investing in.
 I see a lot of first-time investors tempted to check their accounts constantly.
-They aren’t quite sure what their getting into and fall into the illusion of control trap.
+They aren’t quite sure what they’re getting into and fall into the illusion of control trap.
 Checking balances everyday won’t help you get over that.
 But learning more about investing can.
 I also see investors dabbling in spaces they aren’t truly comfortable (think Bitcoin, penny-stocks, etc.) who fall into the same trap.
 This is yet another reason to stick with more plain vanilla investments, with long-term histories of positive returns.

 To learn more, you can schedule a complimentary, no-obligation introduction.
 Just click here.